hpalin2/SeniorDesignProject/notebooks/Hugh/README.md

 10/15/25: Talked to Greg about senior design project, we found out we need to find what valve size we need to have good flow for our sensor to still detect.
 We also need a shop vac hose size.
 As soon as we get that flow rate sensor hand it off to him and he will make it fit.
 We met and discussed how to split up the app.
 First Suley and I will try and get it working on our PCs (mine will be harder since they are both Mac OS).
 Then we will work on building the first webapp.

 10/16/25: Worked on the webapp and built those changes throughout the day, and got it working on my computer.
 Got the changes and made a working html server with crows framework.
 Setting up crow is a pain on ubuntu since it doesn't have a build you can download from conda.
 Had to manually compile it and install it on my PC.
 Added my code changes to codeH.

+10/17/25: Edited my environment to get crow working on laptop as well.